Last Updated on 2025-03-20 by Jorge Bastos

 “The rock art of the Côa Valley exceptionally demonstrates the social, economic and spiritual life of our prehistoric ancestors”

-The whole process helped to change the way Portugal sees and manages its heritage and culture.
+The process helped change how Portugal sees and manages its heritage and culture.

 Is it possible to visit the engravings independently?

-How to visit the engravings of the coa valley?
+How do you visit the engravings of the Coa Valley?

-As we said above, you need to go on a tour, there are guards close to engravings and you’ll only be allowed to enter the areas if you with a guide.
-This is mostly to protect the engravings from being destroyed or damaged, but you should also note that it would be very difficult to see the rock art without the guide and you wouldn’t understand much it.
-There are a rocks with several layers of drawings, sometimes several animals, other times the same animal drawed to convey movement.
+As we said above, you need to go on a tour, there are guards close to engravings, and you’ll only be allowed to enter the areas with a guide.
+This is mostly to protect the engravings from being destroyed or damaged, but you should also note that it would be very difficult to see the rock art without the guide, and you wouldn’t understand much of it.
+There are rocks with several layers of drawings, sometimes several animals, other times the same animal drawn to convey movement.

-Out of the 80 different rock art sites, there are only 3 areas that can be visited by the public, Canada do Inferno, which was the first group of engravings to be discovered, very close to Vila Nova de Foz Côa, Ribeira de Piscos, at Muxagata, and Penascosa, close to the village of Castelo Melhor.
+Out of the 80 different rock art sites, only three areas are open to the public: Canada do Inferno, the first group of engravings discovered, is very close to Vila Nova de Foz Côa; Ribeira de Piscos is at Muxagata; and Penascosa is close to the village of Castelo Melhor.

-What to expect during the Coa rock art tours?
+What can you expect during the Coa rock art tours?

-During the tours, you’ll be taken to a major rock art site and shown the rocks with the engravings.
-The tour will explain their relevance, their artistic and archeological value.
-There’s a lot of information in the Coa Museum, but seeing the originals live and having someone explaining the techniques, the significance, the certainties and doubts of the archeologists has a much bigger impact.
+During the tours, you’ll be taken to one of the three significant rock art sites and shown the rocks with the engravings.
+The tour guide will explain their relevance, artistic, and archeological value.
+There’s a lot of information in the Coa Museum, but seeing the originals live and having someone explain the techniques, significance, certainties, and doubts of the archeologists has a much bigger impact.

-We visited the rock art twice and went to Canada do Inferno and Panascosa and enjoyed them both.
-The groups are always small, usually 8 or fewer people.
-You’ll possibly encounter other groups during the tour, but there’s no need to worry, it never gets crowded.
+We visited the rock art in Foz Coa twice and went to Canada do Inferno and Panascosa and enjoyed them both.
+The groups are always small, usually eight or fewer people.
+You’ll possibly encounter other groups during the tour, but there’s no need to worry—it never gets crowded.

-The guided tours cost 16 Euros per person, and take place every day, during mornings or afternoon depending on the site.
-Canada do Inferno and Ribeira de Piscos are during the morning, while Panascosa are in the afternoon.
+The guided tours cost 18 Euros per person (in 2025) and take place daily, during mornings or afternoons, depending on the site.
+Canada do Inferno, and Ribeira de Piscos are during the morning, while Panascosa is in the afternoon.

 The tour to Canada do Inferno starts in the Coa Museum.
 During this tour, you’ll pass through the area where the Coa Dam was being built.
-We still get to see that a lot of the work was already being done.
-The drive here is longer but faster as it’s always tarmac or cobblestones.
+We still see that a lot of the work was already being done.
+The drive here is longer but faster, as it’s always tarmac or cobblestones.

 After leaving the car, you’ll have to walk almost 500 meters to the first rocks, but it’s a fairly easy hike.
-Though, during the tour you’lll have to climb a few stairs to see some of the rocks.
-Nothing too difficult.
-This tour shold take about 2 hours.
+During the tour, you’ll have to climb a few stairs to see some of the rocks—nothing too difficult.
+This tour should take about 2 hours.

-Besides the dam, the highlight of this tour is what they call rock 1.
-The rock that originated all of this, the first rock to be discovered and recognized for its value.
+Besides the dam, the highlight of this tour is what they call Rock 1.
+The rock that originated all of this is the first rock to be discovered and recognized for its value.

 Panascosa

-Panascosa tour starts in Castelo Melhor, at the park’s reception center.
-You’ll go about 6km on an all-terrain vehicle on dirt roads before reach a large beach on the Coa Banks.
-The ride is beautiful with olive and almond trees.
+The Panascosa tour starts in Castelo Melhor, at the park’s reception center.
+You’ll travel about 6 km on dirt roads in an all-terrain vehicle before reaching a large beach on the Coa Banks.
+The ride is beautiful, with olive and almond trees.

-After arriving at the beach you’ll barely have to hike, as the engravings are very close.
+After arriving at the beach, you’ll barely have to hike, as the engravings are very close.
 This is the best site if you don’t want to walk much (500 to 600 meters) and it’s flat.
 We rate it very easy.
-It’s usually an afternoon tour and it takes about 1h30 to 2 hours.
+It’s usually in the afternoon, and it takes about 1h30 to 2 hours.

-Note: if you take this tour, you should take the opportunity to visit Castelo Melhor’s castle.
-It’s one of those old wonderful ruined places with one hell of a view!
+Note: If you take this tour, you should also visit Castelo Melhor’s castle.
+It’s one of those old, wonderful, ruined places with one hell of a view!

 Ribeira de Piscos

-As we said, we didn’t visit Ribeira de Piscos yet, but it’s a harder tour, with more than 2km of hiking, so it’s possibly a good fit if you enjoy hiking.
-It starts and finished in the Coa Museum and take about 2h30.
+As we said, we haven’t visited Ribeira de Piscos yet, but it’s a more challenging tour, with more than 2km of hiking, so it’s possibly a good fit if you enjoy hiking.
+It starts and finishes in the Coa Museum and takes about 2h30.

-The Coa Museum is located slightly outside the city of Foz Coa, about 3 Km.
-It’s far enough for not being advisable to walk.
-It’s a modern, beautiful building, located on the edge of the mountain top by the mouth of river Coa.
+The Coa Museum is located about 3 km outside the city of Foz Coa.
+It’s far enough that walking is not recommended.
+It’s a modern, beautiful building located on the edge of the mountain by the mouth of the River Coa.

-The view is amazing, and it would be worth it to go there just for the views and the nice building.
-The museum is huge (one of the biggest in Portugal) but it was built with the assumption of integrating itself in the scenery.
-From there you can see two of the Portuguese world heritages, the Douro wine landscape and the Prehistoric Art of the Côa Valley.
+The view is fantastic, and it would be worth going there just for the views and the nice buildings.
+The museum is huge (one of the biggest in Portugal), but it was built to integrate itself into the scenery.
+From there, you can see two of the Portuguese world heritages: the Douro wine landscape and the Prehistoric Art of the Côa Valley.

-We strongly suggest you visit this museum, but going to the museum isn’t a substitute for taking a tour, it only complements it.
-After all, the real museum is outdoors, by the river.
-We believe the best thing is doing both, as the museum is a great way to discover the richness of the Coa and Douro valleys.
+We strongly suggest you visit this museum, but it isn’t a substitute for taking a tour.
+It only complements it.
+After all, the actual museum is outdoors, by the river.
+We believe the best thing to do is to visit both, as the museum is a great way to discover the richness of the Coa and Douro valleys.

 Where to stay in Foz Coa?

-It’s possible to take a day trip from Porto to Foz Coa by car, however, it will be a long, long day.
+It’s possible to take a day trip from Porto to Foz Coa by car; however, it will be a long, long day.
 If you have the time, we suggest you stay one day in Foz Coa (or close) and enjoy the surroundings, besides the Rock Art.
-The Douro Valley vineyards are beautiful, while the Douro Valley Natural Park is one of the most beautiful natural regions in Portugal.
+The Douro Valley vineyards are beautiful, while the Douro Valley Natural Park is one of Portugal’s most stunning natural regions.
 Yet, it’s very little known.

 HI Vila Nova de Foz Coa

-Hi Foz Coa is a youth hostel with very good conditions.
-It’s close to Foz Coa but not really in the center of the city.
+Hi Foz Coa is a youth hostel in excellent condition.
+It’s close to Foz Coa but not in the city’s center.
 You’ll need to walk for about 5 minutes.
-The hostel has private and dorm rooms and it’s a very budget-friendly option in Foz Coa.
+The hostel has private and dorm rooms, which are very budget-friendly options in Foz Coa.
 Perfect for backpackers and budget travelers.

 Hotel Vale do Coa